roadrunner-server/roadrunner-docs/docs/en/queues/amqp.md

   addr: amqp://guest:guest@localhost:5672
 ```

-Upon establishing a connection to the server, you can create a new queue that utilizes this connection and encompasses the queue settings, including those specific to AMQP):
+Upon establishing a connection to the server, you can create a new queue that utilizes this connection and encompasses the queue settings, including those specific to AMQP).

+## Configuration:

 ```yaml
 version: "3"